 - Actions, which can be used to model data update events and notifications.

-- Limiting access to data with roles and visualising it through widget dashboards.
+- Limiting access to data with roles and visualizing it through widget dashboards.

-This API walkthrough will be themed around a simple inventory management scenario - using the EVRYTHNG Platform to gain insights into a supply chain and the tagged product’s journey from factory to store.
-We will model the data and interactions such a product would make through the Platform during this lifecycle.
+This API walkthrough is themed around a simple inventory management scenario — using the EVRYTHNG Platform to gain insights into a supply chain and the tagged product’s journey from factory to store.
+We model the data and interactions such a product would make through the Platform during this lifecycle.

-curl, a standard Mac/Linux terminal program used to make web requests.
-You will be able to simply paste the examples into your Mac or Linux terminal and immediately see the results.
-In some cases you will need to replace a placeholder with a real value obtained from previous steps, but we will guide you through this as each case arises.
-In most cases, you will need to replace
+cURL, a standard Mac/Linux terminal program used to make web requests.
+You can simply paste the examples into your Mac or Linux terminal and immediately see the results.
+In some cases, you must replace a placeholder with a real value you got from previous steps.
+In most cases, you must replace

 $OPERATOR_API_KEY in each example with your own.

-In order to use the EVRYTHNG Platform, you need to create a free account and obtain an Operator API Key.
-One of several types of API key, the Operator API Key allows request to be made on behalf of an account holder, and has the highest privileges.
+To use the EVRYTHNG Platform, create a free account and get an Operator API Key.
+One of several types of API keys, the Operator API Key allows requests to be made on behalf of an account holder and has the highest privileges.

 To begin, create a Dashboard account and log in.
-The EVRYTHNG Dashboard allows you to visually interact will all the resources in your account, and is good for performing small-scale tasks.
-In addition to managing resources, you can also set up and use widget dashboards to gain insights into the data in your account.
-But for the purposes of this API walkthrough, we will only require the Operator API Key to begin with.
+The EVRYTHNG Dashboard lets you visually interact with all the resources in your account and is good for performing small-scale tasks.
+Besides managing resources, you can set up and use widget dashboards to gain insights into the data in your account.
+But for this API walkthrough, we only require the Operator API Key.

-To make use of the code examples shown throughout this walkthrough as simple as possible, we recommend you export your Operator API Key at the start of your terminal session.
-This will save you needing to insert it into every request.
+To make using the walkthrough code examples as simple as possible, we recommend you export your Operator API Key at the start of your terminal session.
+This saves you from having to insert it into every request.
 For example, in your user profile (such as

 .bash_profile or similar), or in the terminal itself:

-As more types of API key are introduced, export these as well using the specified names in the examples that require them.
+As more types of API keys are introduced, export them as well using the names specified in the examples as needed.
 For example,

 APPLICATION_USER_API_KEY for the Application User API Key.